Dr. Anu Bajaj FAQs

 When is the right time to consider body contouring after weight loss?

-The best time is usually after your weight has been stable for several months and you feel confident you can maintain it.
-Surgery is typically more rewarding when the body has already reached a realistic long-term baseline.
+The best time to consider surgery is after your weight has been stable for several months (3-6 months) and you feel confident you can maintain it.
+Surgery is typically more rewarding when you have already reached a realistic long-term goal weight.

 What concerns can body contouring after weight loss improve?

-Body contouring after weight loss is often used to address loose skin, stretched tissue, and areas that still feel heavy or difficult to manage after major weight loss.
-Many patients are not trying to lose more weight at this point and are instead looking for a body shape that better reflects their progress.
+Body contouring after weight loss is used to address loose skin, stretched tissue, and areas that still feel heavy or difficult to manage after major weight loss.
+Many patients are not trying to lose more weight but are instead looking for a body shape that better reflects their progress.

 Why doesn’t exercise fix loose skin after major weight loss?